Skip to main content

 Nothing else is required — the loop is fully automatic:

-4. The harness validates the candidate automatically (by replaying the captured failure, or by watching the next live sessions) and promotes it to an active rule — or retires it.
+6. The harness validates the candidate (by replaying the captured failure, or by watching the next live sessions) and promotes it to active — or retires it.
+Neither agent can promote its own rule.

 Inspect what happened at any time: